 After a month of speculation and threats by the group to execute her, she was eventually freed by Cameroon’s elite military unit, the Rapid Intervention Battalion.

-However, the exact circumstances of her release remain unclear, as neither the government nor the separatists have disclosed whether her freedom came through a ransom payment or a military operation.
+However, the exact circumstances of her release remained unclear, as neither the government nor the separatists ever disclosed whether her freedom came after a ransom payment or after a shoot out.

 In her book, Senator Mundi reveals that her captors demanded a ransom of FCFA 80 million.